Get Low (Dillon Francis and DJ Snake song)

 "Get Low" is a song by American electronic music producer Dillon Francis and French DJ and producer DJ Snake.
 The song was released as a digital download in February 2014 as the lead single from Francis' debut album, Money Sucks, Friends Rule.
 The official video was released on the official Dillon Francis YouTube channel on May 22, 2014.
+The song was remade by T-Series and was named Khallas for the movie Veerappan, directed by Ram Gopal Varma.

 Background

 In 2013, after Francis confirmed that his debut album will be released the following year, Francis announced a new song in collaboration with DJ Snake.
 On February 11, Francis had already launched his new song titled "Get Low", in which he confirmed that the song is the lead single of his debut album.
 On April 22, he confirmed that the title of his debut album is Money Sucks, Friends Rule.
 On 22 May, Francis released the official video of the song.

 On 2 June 2014, Francis released an EP which features 5 remixes of the song: "The Rebirth in Paris" version and remixes by W&W, TrollPhace, Aazar and Neo Fresco.
 On 7 April 2015, Francis released the remix of the song, featuring hip-hop duo Rae Sremmurd.